Three Different Soldering Irons…Which One Do You Pick?

 Power Pro Soldering Iron Kit (#7904)

-Obviously Tampatec went over the Power Pro Soldering Iron Kit (#7904) first…because in ours is the best!
-As you can see one of the first steps in to soldering is to tin the tip, and it only took TEN seconds for our iron to heat up.
-As noted it is useful to use a wet sponge to clean the tip.
-When soldering the best thing to do is to heat the solder joint up first, then apply the solder to the solder joint.
-Now onto soldering wires, the first thing to do is to strip off the ends of the wiring and make an X, then you want to twist them together.
-Using flux (cleaning agent) to bond solder to solder joint.
-As you can see there are multiple different variations of flux.
+Obviously Tampatec went over the Power Pro Soldering Iron Kit (#7904) first…because ours is the best!
+As you can see, one of the first things to do is to tin the tip, and it only took TEN seconds for our iron to heat up.
+As noted, it is useful to use a wet sponge to clean the tip.
+When soldering, the best thing to do is to heat the solder joint up first, then apply the solder to the solder joint.
+Now onto soldering wires; the first thing to do is to strip off the ends of the wiring and make an X, then twist them together.
+Use flux (cleaning agent) to bond solder to solder joint.
+As you can see, there are multiple different variations of flux.

 Power Probe Butane Soldering Iron

 Next, he demonstrated the Power Probe Butane Soldering Iron.
 By looks alone, it is very similar to our Pro 90 Butane Soldering Iron Torch Kit Model #9010.
-As noted the heat blower tip is great for when you need to shrink some heat tubing.
-Make sure that this tool is kept away from children, there are plenty of safety features to protect the kids on this iron!
-Leave the iron in low setting, and you can see it does take around double the time to heat up as compared to our Power Pro Soldering Iron.
+As noted, the heat blower tip is great for when you need to shrink some heat tubing.
+While there are plenty of safety features to protect the kids on this iron, make sure that this tool is kept away from children!
+Leave the iron in low setting, and you can see it takes around twice as long to heat up compared to our Power Pro Soldering Iron.